tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 path1: /docapis_introtoapis.html
 ---

+In this course, you'll do a variety of activities to build your skills, develop content, and gain experience.
+Many of the activities in this course will require you to work on documentation related to an open-source project that you find.

+{: .important}
+Without this project, it will be difficult to do many of the later activities in this course.

+* TOC
+{:toc}

+## Reaching your larger goals

-You're probably going through this course for one of the following reasons:
+You're probably going through this course for one or more of the following reasons:

 * You want to break into the field of API documentation.
-* You're a student who wants to develop your API doc skills for a future job.
+* You want to develop your API doc skills for a future job.
 * You have a new API to document at work and need information on how to do it.
 * You're a developer who needs to document your API.